ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

             }
             _interimQuestion = inQuestion

-            print("We have received the question \"\(inQuestion)\", and are setting it aside, as we ask the Peripheral to set the notify to true for the answer Characteristic.")") peripheral.setNotifyValue(true, for: answerCharacteristic)
+            print("We have received the question \"\(inQuestion)\", and are setting it aside, as we ask the Peripheral to set the notify to true for the answer Characteristic.") peripheral.setNotifyValue(true, for: answerCharacteristic)
         } else {
             self.owner?._sendErrorMessageToAllObservers(error: .sendFailed(ITCB_RejectionReason.deviceOffline))